-If there is one thing that I love about the SFDC Community, it’s their “willingness to give back“.
-If you’ve been to Dreamforce at least once, then you know that giving back is the beating heart behind all of it.
-The same aura resonates from all the amazing people in the SFDC Community.
+If there is one thing that I love about the SFDC Community, it’s their willingness to give back.
+If you’ve been to Dreamforce at least once, then you’ll know that the entire community is incredibly supportive and helpful.
+This is further proven by all of the amazing Salesforce Chrome extensions that the community has contributed in the hopes of making Salesforce users’ days more productive.
+Here are the top Salesforce extensions to help you work better and faster in 2020.

 To start with it, here are few brilliant Salesforce Chrome extensions to quickly login to the platform.